Ferlab-Ste-Justine/terraform-provider-etcd/README.md

 # Status

-This project is current in alpha status and should be used with caution.
+This project is current in beta status.

 The following layers of quality assurance are currently missing:
-- Retries on error
 - Automated tests
 - Battle-testing the provider more